governify/tp-tester/README.md

 After running the test block, the results are displayed in a read-only text area.
 If the script performed a computation, the results of that computation are also displayed in a read-only text area.

 ## Test Results
 In the right column of the page, users can see the results of the tests that have been run.
-Each test result is displayed on its own card, and users can delete individual test results.
+Each `bluejay/check` step appears as a separate collapsable block, and within each block, you can find the result of each individual test.
+A block may be given a specific name through the `testName` parameter of the `bluejay/check` step.
+Users can delete individual test results or entire blocks at once.

 ![img.png](src/assets/images/testResult.png)

-## Variables to Use
+## Variables and Configurations to Use
 ### actualTime
 To compute the metric with the current time, you should add actualTime: "true" to the "bluejay/compute/metric" method.
 If, on the other hand, you want it to use the original time of the metric, you can delete "actualTime" or set it to "false".